-This component is located in the aft rigging compartment near the batteries.
-For this charger to work, the dockside power must be operating.
-Turning the breaker switch at the AC panel to the "on" position activates the charger.
-The charger has a built in isolator that senses the charging needs of all the batteries and distributes charge accordingly.
-At the point that all of the batteries are nearly fully charged, the charger will automatically reduce the current being sent to the batteries to a maintenance level.
-For more information refer to the Operation Manual for the battery charger.
+This accessory is located in the aft rigging compartment near the batteries.
+The generator must be running or the dockside power must be connected for the charger to work.
+To activate the charger, turn the AC panel breaker switch to the "ON" position.
+The charger has a built-in isolator that senses the charging needs of all the batteries and distributes charge accordingly.
+At the point that all batteries are nearly fully charged the charger will automatically reduce the current being sent to the batteries to a maintenance level.
+See the charger Operation Manual in your "owner's packet" for further information.